JivanHuang/JivanHuang/README.md

 ### Hello World 👋

-- 📙 Focusing on Swift & iOS
+- 📙 Focusing on Swift & Objective-C
 - 🔨 Creator of applications and frameworks
 - 🇨🇳 Living in Hefei China